 Two-tone cabinets have been popping up everywhere in kitchen design in the past year and continue to grow.
-This new look for kitchens is modern, elegant and a break away from the monochromatic appearance of last year’s kitchen.
-However, the big complaint is that we assume there’s not much variety and we think they all look the same.
+This new look is modern and elegant, a break from the monochromatic appearance of last year’s kitchen.
+However, the big complaint is that we assume there’s not much variety and think they all look the same.

-Here 12 ways to do two-tone cabinets so you can find one that fits your style!
+Here are 12 ways to do two-tone cabinets to find one that fits your style!

-1. Cream or White Wall Cabinets / Darker or Jewel-Toned Base Cabinets
+1. Cream or White Wall Cabinets or Darker or Jewel-Toned Base Cabinets

 2. White Cupboards for Dishware with Other Cabinets that are a Darker Color